giorgioangel/myersoncoop/README.md

 The priority of action in every team is the following: 1) Warrior, 2) Mage, 3) Priest

-## Victory condition
-The game ends when all the players in a team are dead.

 # Role Description
 Every player has a **_policy_** and a set of stats: